norlinga/shortstack/Readme.md

 <body hx-boost='true'>
 ```

-This will turn all GET- and POST-firing tags into AJAX requests which rewrite the document body only.
+This will turn all GET- and POST-firing elements into AJAX requests which rewrite the document body completely.
+It doesn't rewrite the header, which has important implications for page-load responsiveness / feel.
 The responsibility of the backend service / app is to send back HTML payloads instead of JSON.

 Consider this code: